LQHHHHH/Pear_Haplotype_Genome/README.md

 Please cite this paper if you find our pipeline or script helpful in your study:

-##### Haplotype-resolved T2T genome assemblies and pangenome graph of pear reveal diverse patterns of allele-specific expression and genomic basis of fruit quality traits
+<B>Haplotype-resolved T2T genome assemblies and pangenome graph of pear reveal diverse patterns of allele-specific expression and genomic basis of fruit quality traits</B>